Horseradish vs Radish - Health impact and Nutrition Comparison

 Calories

-Horseradish and radish are both categorized as low-calorie foods.
-Still, there is a difference between them, as horseradish is higher in calories compared to radishes.
+Horseradish and radishes are both categorized as low-calorie foods.
+Still, there is a difference between them, as horseradish is higher in calories than radishes.

 Carbs

-Horseradish has higher amounts of carbohydrates compared to radish.
-In turn, carbs are divided into sugars and fibers.
-The fiber content of horseradish is higher than that of radish.
-The fiber content of horseradish covers 9% of the required daily intake.
+Horseradish has higher amounts of carbohydrates than radish.
+Carbohydrates are divided into sugars and fibers.
+The fiber content of horseradish is higher than that of radish, covering 9% of the required daily intake.

 The sugar content is also higher in horseradish compared to radish.